 Thriving Ghost Town: You know you're doing well when your population gets above 200.
 Justified in that the island is tiny, and even with every square foot of land developed it can usually only support around 900 individuals maximum.

-Trial-and-Error Gameplay: You're rarely warned what sort of problems (or specific goals) you're faced in a level, leading to gameplay consisting of "Play the level for a while, learn your goals, and restart it with Traits that will help you accomplish it."
+Trial-and-Error Gameplay: You're rarely warned what sort of problems (or specific goals) you're faced with in a level, leading to gameplay consisting of "Play the level for a while, learn your goals, and restart it with Traits that will help you accomplish it."

 Undying Loyalty: This is the point of the Loyalist faction.
 They're...loyal.
 What this means is they will always support you during a revolt, they will never become a rebel, they can become members of your personal death squad, and they always vote for you during an election (though they much prefer if you don't even put it to a vote).
 The only thing that upsets them is you not worshipping yourself the same way they do (not building your own childhood museum/personal mausoleum, having free elections, etc) and their faction disaster is that they simply stop being Loyalists; even in their faction disaster they don't really hurt you!

 Unstable Equilibrium: Very present in the much harder original game.
 Losing the very few initial male college educated citizens (usually exigent chaps prone to emigration) means no doctors if you don't realize it in time and hire expensive foreigners.
 No doctors leads to people dropping like flies, a critical hit early on.
 Also since citizens have to walk to the buildings that provide services, they sometimes neglect their own business.
 Working is a low priority by design; they serve themselves first.
 This is a critical issue with dockworkers, who can ruin your economy if they have to walk across the island satisfying various needs ahead of loading your exports onto freighters.
 Once the island has a deficit, wages are capped and things go sour(er).
-The sequels eradicate this with the introduction of cars and allowing to spend a little while in debt.
+The sequels eradicate this with the introduction of cars and allowing spending a little while in debt.

 Velvet Revolution: One way to become El Presidente from Tropico 3 onward.
-You will get bonus respect from the US and the Intellectual if you have this as your way of rising to power.
+You will get bonus respect from the US and the Intellectuals if you have this as your way of rising to power.
 Naturally, people will have very high democratic expectations and will not react kindly if you betray your ideals.

 Video Game Caring Potential: You can make sure all your citizens live like kings with high-class comfortable housing, well-paying jobs, quality education, plenty of entertainment options, a diverse and satisfying diet, and police keeping them safe.
-If you do, they work harder, are less likely to revolt and consequently make your life much easier.
+If you do, they work harder, are less likely to revolt, and consequently make your life much easier.

 Video Game Cruelty Potential: Or you can just force your people to live in shacks.
-Lock random people in prisons, have peaceful protesters shot, order random people on the streets executed by your soldiers and order anyone who dares to run for president against you shot dead in the street.
+Lock random people in prisons, have peaceful protesters shot, order random people on the streets executed by your soldiers, and order anyone who dares to run for president against you shot dead in the street.